mattrondel/C859/README.md

 13 is like 12 only with csv hate blended in

-14 might be doable with practice
+14 might be doable with practice - the math module

 all of the above practice with the similar wgu zybook page test it and then put lessions learned in each page